Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Decentralized Relay Selection Algorithm

-At the beginning of the matching time, the relays send estimated capacity with the base station, according to the estimated signal to interference plus noise ratio (SINR) with it.
-Therefore, the sources can sort the candidate next hops, the relays or the base station, according to estimated SINR.
-Furthermore, in the initialization section of the algorithm, the machines construct the preference list of their candidate next hops ($PL_{NH}$) and the base station and the relays construct the preference list of their applicants ($PL_{AP}$).
-Then all of the sources add to \textit{MATCHLIST}.
-Thus any unmatched machines in \textit{MATCHLIST} sort its candidate next hop, according to channel conditions with its neighbors and received information from them, in the beginning of the matching time.
+Furthermore, in the initialization section of the algorithm, the machines construct the preference list of their candidate next hops ($PL_{NH}$).
+In addition, the base station and the relays construct the preference list of their applicants ($PL_{AP}$).
+Then all of the sources are added to \textit{\textrm{MATCHLIST}}.
+Any unmatched machines in \textit{\textrm{MATCHLIST}} sort their candidate next hops List, according to channel conditions with their neighbors and received information from them, in the beginning of the matching time.

-In step 1, any unmatched machines in \textit{MATCHLIST} request to the first candidate next hop with the best capacity.
-On the other hand, each node receiving the request, a relay or the base station, has a given quote.
-The quota for the base station is equal to LTE channel number and for the relays is equal to one.
-Therefore, any receiver node accepts to a maximum of its quota from the best applicant machines and rejects other machines.
-If a relay that receives a request from a source, does not have its specified next hop, it should be added to MATCHLIST to be specified its next hop.
-Besides, if the relay does not find any next hop, will reject its applicant sources.
-Then, if an unmatched machine is rejected by a relay or the base station, requests to the next its best neighbor.
+In step 1, every time the first unmatched machine in \textit{\textrm{MATCHLIST}} requests its application to the first next candidate in its preference list.

+On the other hand, each node receiving the request, either a relay or the base station, has a given quota as the connection capacity.
+The quota for relays is equal to one and the quota of the base station is equal to the number of LTE channels.
+Thus, any receiver node accepts to a maximum of its quota from the best applicant machines and rejects other machines.

+If the relay or base station that received the machine application has enough quota (connection capacity), the applicant machine will be added to the relay or base station preference list.
+Otherwise, if the new applicant machine is preferred over the worst current applicant machine it will be replaced with it.
+If neither of these cases hold, the new applicant machine is rejected by the current relay or the base station.
+Then, the applicant machine requests to its next best hop candidate, until no candidate remains in its preference list of their candidate next hops.

+If a relay that receives a request from a source, does not have a specified next hop, it will be added to \textrm{MATCHLIST} to specify its next hop.
+Besides, if the relay does not find any next hop, it will reject its applicant sources.

-It continues until no machine remains in \textit{MATCHLIST}.
-Then, in step 2, any nodes match with final best candidate in preference lists of next hops or applicants.
-The Algorithm \ref{alg:DMRSA1} presents the psudo code of our proposed distributed matching based relay selection algorithm (MRSA).
+The algorithm continues until no machine remains in \textit{\textrm{MATCHLIST}}.
+During the execution of step 1 of the algorithm, no machine forwards its data to the destination.
+In step 2, any nodes match with the final best candidate in preference lists of next hops or applicants.
+Then, any machine sends data to the base station by the matched next hop that is selected in the previous step.